 - Children and employees will be screened upon arrival for symptoms and history of exposure to disease before entering the Childworks building.
 Parents/guardians will be asked to pre-screen at home to confirm that the child does not have fever, shortness of breath or cough.

 - A visual inspection of the child will be made for signs of illness which could include flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.
-This screening also includes: taking non-touch temperature, persons who have a fever of 100.40 (38.00C) or above or other signs of illness should not be admitted to the facility, disinfecting hands with at least a 70% alcohol solution, and the following screening questions answered:
+This screening also includes: taking non-touch temperature, persons who have a fever of 100.40 (38.00C) or above or other signs of illness should not be admitted to the facility, disinfecting hands with at least a 70% alcohol solution.

 - Have you or anyone in your household had any of the following symptoms in the last 21 days: sore throat, cough, chills, body aches for unknown reasons, shortness of breath for unknown reasons, loss of smell, loss of taste, fever at or greater than 100 degrees Fahrenheit?